akamai/cli-cps/README.md

 %  akamai-cps audit
 %  akamai-cps audit --json
 %  akamai-cps audit --csv
+%  akamai-cps audit --xslx
 %  akamai-cps audit --output-file sample.xlsx
 ```

 Here are the flags of interest:

 ```
---csv                       csv format (optional: if not specificed, default is .xslx) --json                      json format (optional: if not specificed, default is .xslx)
---output-file <value>       Filename to be saved (optional: if not specifed, generated file will be put in audit folder).
+--csv                       csv format (optional: if not specificed, default is .csv) --json                      json format (optional: if not specificed, default is .csv) --xlsx                      xslx format (optional: if not specificed, default is .csv) --output-file <value>       Filename to be saved (optional: if not specifed, generated file will be put in audit folder).
 ```